Criteria for Qualifying for a Wetland of Distinction

 - A rare or unique wetland type within its own biogeographical region

-Meeting this criterion would include, but is not limited to, wetlands with unique hydrology or chemistry that make it rare within its own region of the U.S.
+Meeting this criterion would include, but is not limited to, wetlands with unique hydrology or chemistry that make it rare within its own region.

 - Protects biologically diverse wetland flora, fauna and/or their habitat